Jessica Opare-Saforo

-Jessica Opare Saforo (born 29 April 1981) is a Ghanaian media personality, TV and radio broadcaster and entrepreneur.
-Also, she is the host for Transformation with Jess, Ghana's first ever weight loss reality TV show.
+Jessica Opare Saforo (born 29 April 1981) is a Ghanaian media personality, TV and radio broadcaster, and YouTuber entrepreneur.
+Also, she is the host of Transformation with Jess, Ghana's first-ever weight loss reality TV show.
 She is the owner of The Voice Ova Company, a business that specializes in managing voice talent.

 Education

 Saforo had her secondary education at Akosombo International School and holds a bachelor's degree in art from the University of Ghana, Legon where she majored in Economics and Psychology.

 Career

-Saforo has worked in radio for about 20 years and TV for about 16 years hence she is one of the longest serving presenters on the Ghanaian scene.
+Saforo has worked in radio for about 20 years and TV for about 16 years hence she is one of the longest-serving presenters on the Ghanaian scene.
 She started working as a radio presenter in 2000 at Vibe FM and then in 2004 moved to Choice FM.
-She later moved to Citi FM in 2005 where she became the host for Citi Drive and then later, Brunch in The Citi and then, The Traffic Avenue.
-She used to be the co-host of Celebrity Fanzone on GH One TV, an award-winning celebrity and lifestyle show but now hosts Sister Sister, an all women relationship talkshow.
-She worked as the Programmes Manager of Citi 97.3 FM and Citi TV, two of Ghana's most influential channels.
+She later moved to Citi FM in 2005 where she became the host for Citi Drive and then Brunch in The Citi and The Traffic Avenue.
+She used to be the co-host of Celebrity Fanzone on GH One TV, an award-winning celebrity and lifestyle show but now hosts Sister Sister, an all-women relationship talk show.
+She was the programme manager of Citi 97.3 FM and Citi TV, two of Ghana's most influential channels.